Getting Started with Open Payments Java SDK

 As adoption of Open Payments grows within the Interledger ecosystem, developers are building innovative solutions, enabling truly global, frictionless value transfer.

 A significant portion of enterprise-grade backend services, financial platforms, and scalable applications are powered by Java.
-Developers in these environments have long sought a native, idiomatic way to integrate Open Payments without the overhead of language bridges or manual HTTP management.
+Now, we are bringing Open Payments support to these developers through a native, idiomatic library that eliminates the need for manual HTTP management.

 Introducing Java SDK for Open Payments